 Home Energy Ratings

-A home energy rating is an analysis of a home’s design plans combined with onsite inspections to calculate the performance Index of the home.
+A home energy rating is an analysis of a home’s design combined with onsite inspections to determine the energy performance of the home.
 This is similar to analyzing a car to determine its MPG.
-The HERS Index is a verification of a homes energy performance.
-To obtain a HERS index the home requires a detailed analysis of the architectural drawings and/or through physical examination and testing.
+The HERS Index is a measure of a homes energy performance relative to other homes.
 This is a deep analysis of the home energy performance and determines the expected annual energy consumption.

 Why use a HERS index?